oscarotero/psr7-middlewares/README.md

     Middleware::formatNegotiator(),

     Middleware::imageTransformer()
-        ->storage('/path/to/images') // The directory where the images are placed ->basePath('/imgs')          // (optional) The base path of the images url ]);
+        ->basePath('/imgs')          // (optional) The base path of the images urls

+    //Used to read the image files and returns the response with them Middleware::readResponse()
+        ->storage('/path/to/images'),
+]);
 ```